-Item Behavior What error, if any, is returned if an external function's implementation does not return the declared result type (see the XQuery standard, section 2.2.5, Consistency Constraints).
+Item Behavior The means by which the location hint for a serialization parameter document identifies the corresponding XDM instance (see the XQuery standard, section 2.2.4, Serialization).
+Entity resolvers, OXQEntityKind.DOCUMENT.
+See XQJ Entity Resolution.
+What error, if any, is returned if an external function's implementation does not return the declared result type (see the XQuery standard, section 2.2.5, Consistency Constraints ).
 XPTY0004.
-Any annotations defined by the implementation, and their associated behavior (see the XQuery standard, section 4.15, Annotations).
+Any annotations defined by the implementation, and their associated behavior (see the XQuery standard, section 4.15, Annotations ).
 You can use %ora-fn:context-item to allow the context item of a function caller to be implicitly passed as the first argument to the function.
-For example, this query evaluates to e, f, g: declare %ora-fn:context-item function local:foo(\$arg as node()) { node-name(\$arg) }; (<e></e> , <f></f>)/local:foo(), local:foo(<g></g>) Any function assertions defined by the implementation.
-The effect of function assertions understood by the None.
-Not applicable. implementation on section 2.5.6.3.
+For example, this query evaluates to e, f, g: declare %ora-fn:context-item function local:foo(\$arg as node()) { node-name(\$arg) }; (<e></e>, <f></f>)/local:foo(), local:foo(<g></g>) Any function assertions defined by the implementation.
+None.
+The effect of function assertions understood by the implementation on section 2.5.6.3.
 The judgment subtype-assertions (AnnotationsA, AnnotationsB) .
 Not applicable.
-Any implementation-defined variables defined by the implementation. (see the XQuery standard, section 3.1.2, Variable References).
+Any implementation-defined variables defined by the implementation. (see the XQuery standard, section 3.1.2, Variable References ).
 None.
 The ordering associated with fn:unordered in the implementation (see the XQuery standard, section 3.11, Ordered and Unordered Expressions).
 It does not change the order of the input sequence.
-Any additional information provided for try/catch by variable err:additional (see the XQuery standard, section 3.15, Try/Catch Expressions).
+Any additional information provided for try/catch by variable err:additional (see the XQuery standard, section 3.15, Try/Catch Expressions ).
 None.
 The default boundary-space policy (see the XQuery standard, section 4.3, Boundary-space Declaration). strip.
 The default collation (see the XQuery standard, section 4.4, Default Collation Declaration).
 Unicode.
 The default base URI (see the XQuery standard, section 4.5, Base URI Declaration).
 None.

-Table 7-4 summarizes the XQuery Update Facility implementation-defined items.
+Table 15-4 summarizes the XQuery Update Facility implementation-defined items.

-Table 7-4 XQuery Update Facility Implementation-Defined Items
+Table 15-4 XQuery Update Facility Implementation-Defined Items